 0 Comments

 Spring is here, the weather is warming, and students are getting antsy.
-The school year is wrapping up.
-Teachers want to end the year with a bang, but are also exhausted and don't know how much more they have left in them to give!
+The school year is wrapping up for many.
+Teachers want to end the year on a high note, but are also exhausted and don't know how much more they have left to give!
 It's testing season, graduation season, grade report season.
 Ah!
 Spring is bonkers in the world of education.
+So what better way to cruise through the rest of the year than with a community action project (CAP)?
+About ten years ago I picked up a book called "Half the Sky".
+Within the first chapter I read this quote: "More than 100 million women are missing..." at any given time.
+This is because of trafficking, gendercide, domestic violence, etc. This quote, and this book, really struck me.
+I mentioned it, and the PBS documentary that goes along with it, to a few of my high school students.

 When I was teaching high schoolers, I included community action projects in every facet of my teaching.
 A community action project is a form of project-based learning where students identify issues in the community, research the issues, brainstorm solutions, develop an action plan, and take action.
 These experiences are the coolest form of self-directed service-learning.